BlueStar03/destiny-saga/corlee.md

 ---

 The Corlee are a matriarchal kleptocracy.
 They are stateless.
 They live within various existing nations, but they maintain their own cultural identity. there are two broad populations, The commoners, and the families.
 The commoners are by far the largest.
 They are simply everyday people, living through their lives. following any laws and rules in whatever city or nation they live in.
 The Families is where power and corruption lie.
 They form vast trade networks that influence local economies.
 While there are some honest merchants. a fair number engage in illicit activities, bribe racketeering, arson, extortion, counterfeit, elimination and more.

-There are multiple roles within the Families, Goons are the muscle, the foot soldiers.
-The enforcers lead the goons.
-Regents control various enforcers.
-The Donna is the head of the family.
-Mentors advise the Donna.
-Additionally, there are Covers that help hide and legitimize the families' activities.
-Covers are not members of the families but may be coerced to participate. then there are fixers, same as goons, but not members of the families, fixers are used to keep some distance with whatever the fixers are tasked to do.
+There are multiple roles within the Families,
+- Goons are the muscle, the foot soldiers.
+- Enforcers lead the goons.
+- Regents control various enforcers.
+- The Donna is the head of the family.
+- Mentors advise the Donna.

+Additionally, there are two more non family roles

+- Covers that help hide and legitimize the families' activities.
+Covers are not members of the families but may be coerced to participate.
+- Fixers, same as goons, but not members of the families, fixers are used to keep some distance with whatever the fixers are tasked to do.
+Fixers can even be Non Corlee

 ---